 4. What are keywords in SEO?

-6. Is SEO different for mobile and desktop?
+6. Does SEO differ between mobile and desktop?

 8. What are backlinks in SEO?